 Credit risk is associated with the inability of a third party to fulfill payment obligations.
 All of the Portfolio's transactions are in listed securities and are settled and paid for using primarily Canadian bank owned brokers.
-The risk of default is considered minimal as delivery of securities sold is only made once the broker has received payment.
-Payment is made on purchase once the securities have been received by the broker.

 The table below summarizes the Portfolio's exposure to credit risk exposure as of December 31, 2024 and 2023 as a percentage of the Portfolio's net assets attributable to holders of redeemable units: